 Product Returns.
 Products are returned by retail stores and distributors for inventory balancing, contractual stock rotation privileges, and warranty repair or replacements.
 We estimate the sales and cost value of expected future product returns of previously sold products.
 Our estimates for product returns are based on recent historical trends plus estimates for returns prompted by, among other things, announced stock rotations and announced customer store closings.
 Management reviews historical returns, current economic trends, and changes in customer demand and acceptance of our products when estimating sales return allowances.
-The estimate for future returns is recorded as a reserve against accounts receivable, a reduction in our net sales, and the corresponding change to inventory reserves and cost of sales.
-Product returns as a percentage of total shipments were 12.2% and 7.9% for the first quarter of 2012 and 2011, respectively.
+The estimate for future returns is recorded as a reserve against sales and accounts receivable.
+Product returns as a percentage of total shipments were 16.9% and 18.7% for the third quarter of 2012 and 2011, respectively.

 Price Protection Refunds.
-We have a policy of offering price protection to certain of our retailer and distributor customers for some or all their inventory.
+We have a policy of offering price protection to certain of our retailer and distributor customers for some or all of their inventory.
 Under the price protection policies, when we reduce our prices for a product, the customer receives a credit for the difference between the original purchase price and our reduced price for their unsold inventory of that product.
 Our estimates for price protection refunds are based on a detailed understanding and tracking by customer and by sales program.
 Estimated price protection refunds are recorded in the same period as the announcement of a pricing change.
 Information from customer inventory-on-hand reports or from direct communications with the customers is used to estimate the refund, which is recorded as a reduction of net sales and a reserve against accounts receivable.
-Reductions in our net sales due to price protection were negligible in both the first quarter of 2012 and the first quarter of 2011.
+Reductions in our net sales due to price protection were negligible in both the third quarter of 2012 and the third quarter of 2011.
+Reductions in our net sales due to price protection were negligible in the first nine months of 2012 and \$54 thousand in the first nine months of 2011.

 Sales and Marketing Incentives.
 Many of our retailer customers require sales and marketing support funding, usually set as a percentage of our sales in their stores.
-The incentives were reported as reductions in our net sales and were \$81 thousand in the first quarter of 2012 and \$160 thousand in the first quarter of 2011.
+The incentives were reported as reductions in our net sales and were \$66 thousand in the third quarter of 2012 and \$101 thousand in the third quarter of 2011.
+Reductions in our net sales due to sales and marketing incentives were \$212 thousand in the first nine months of 2012 and \$330 thousand in the first nine months of 2011.

 Consumer Mail-In and In-Store Rebates.
 Our estimates for consumer mail-in and in-store rebates are based on a detailed understanding and tracking by customer and sales program, supported by actual rebate claims processed by the rebate redemption centers plus an accrual for an estimated lag in processing at the redemption centers.
 The estimate for mail-in and in-store rebates is recorded as a reserve against accounts receivable and a reduction of net sales in the same period that the rebate obligation was triggered.
-Reductions in our net sales due to the consumer rebates were negligible in both the first quarter of 2012 and the first quarter of 2011.
+Reductions in our net sales due to the consumer rebates were negligible in the third quarter of 2012 and \$12 thousand in the third quarter of 2011.
+Reductions in our net sales due to consumer rebates were negligible in the first nine months of 2012 and were \$92 thousand in the first nine months of 2011.